NikkyAmresh/php-erp/README.md

 ## Web server configuration

 Pretty URLs are enabled using web server rewrite rules.
 An [.htaccess](public/.htaccess) file is included in the `public` folder.
 Equivalent nginx configuration is in the [nginx-configuration.txt](nginx-configuration.txt) file.

----

-Signup for the course [here](https://davehollingworth.net/phpmvcg) and understand how this framework is built from scratch, putting it all together step by step.